-Yesterday, I spoke of the Act of Settlement preventing George IV from marrying Maria Fitzherbert, the woman he affected, but what did the Act entail?
+The Act of Settlement prevented George IV from marrying Maria Fitzherbert, the woman he affected, but what did the Act entail?

 The Act of Settlement was a Parliamentary Act meant to settle the issue of succession to both the English and Irish thrones upon the Electress Sophia of Hanover, who was a granddaughter of James VI of Scotland and I of England, and her non-Roman Catholic heirs.
 An “Electress” is the consort of a Prince-elector of the Holy Roman Empire.
 Sophia of Hanover became heiress presumptive to England’s and Ireland’s throne under the Act.
 Unfortunately, Sophia passed less than two months before she was to Queen.
 Her claim passed to her eldest son, George Louis, Elector of Hanover, who became George I on August 1714 (Old Style), indicating the end of the Stuarts’ reign and the beginning of the Hanovers’.
 Sophia passed on 8 June 1714, some two months prior to the death of Queen Anne on 1 August 1714.

 The issue occurred because King William III and Queen Mary II, as well as Mary’s sister Queen Anne produced no surviving heirs.
 Those of the Stuart house who did survive were practicing Roman Catholics.
 Although Sophia’s family line was a lesser one, it consisted of staunch Protestants.

 Under the Act of Settlement anyone in line for the throne who becomes a Roman Catholic or marries one is disqualified from inheriting the throne.
 Such was the need for Prince George to deny publicly his clandestine marriage to the twice-widowed Mrs. Fitzherbert.